 To inform planning ahead of a possible outbreak, providers and local authorities should work together to facilitate mutual aid, care and support plans across their areas.

 Where there are suspected or identified cases of infection, supported housing providers and staff should comply with the published guidance on testing and tracing workplaces.

-Where there is a risk of multiple cases of coronavirus, or the risk of an outbreak across a whole team providing an essential service, providers should work with the contract tracing team to seek tailored advice if possible from the outbreak control team, from either the local authority or Public Health England, to help manage the outbreak.
+Where there is a risk of multiple cases of coronavirus, or the risk of an outbreak across a whole team providing an essential service, providers should work with the contract tracing team to seek tailored advice if possible from the outbreak control team, the local authority or Public Health England, to help manage the outbreak.